alex-d-bondarev/learn-django/README.md

 # learn-django

 > [!NOTE]
-> **Archived** since I have learned what I planned to an no longer plan to commit new changes
+> **Archived** since I have learned what I planned to and no longer plan to commit new changes

 ## How to install
 ### Very first time